menandmice/micetro_docs/guides/implementation/central_ha.rst

     systemctl restart mmcentral

-8. Login to the web UI and verify that the current server is running with state "Active".
+8. Log in to the Micetro Web Interface and verify that the current server is running with state "Active".

 9. Repeat steps 3-6 to add another member to the HA configuration, but now use a priority of **20** or higher.

   .. image:: ../../images/ha-cluster.png
     :width: 70%

-10. On the just added secondary server, install the Micetro Central application.
-If it’s already installed, make sure it’s stopped by using (as root):
+10. On the newly added secondary server, install the Micetro Central application.
+If it's already installed, make sure it's stopped by using (as root):

   .. code-block:: bash

     systemctl stop mmcentral
     systemctl status mmcentral

-11. Copy the ``/var/mmsuite/mmcentral/preferences.cfg`` file from the first server to the second, and change the ``ClusterMemberName`` value to match the one set up previously.
+11. Copy the ``/var/mmsuite/mmcentral/preferences.cfg`` file from the first server to the second and change the ``ClusterMemberName`` value to contain the name of the secondary server that was set up previously.
 Save the file and exit.

 12. Start Central on the secondary server: